suminjames/smartkhata-upgrade/README.md

 Visit `http://demo.lvh.me:3000/files/floorsheets/new`

-and then upload floorsheet file `test/fixtures/files/floorsheets/v2` directory.
+and then upload floorsheet file from `test/fixtures/files/floorsheets/v2` directory.